JOIN THE GROUP

 Admission to the PhD programme at UniTN is through a centralised public selection (“concorso”).
 Compared to the USA and Northern Europe, the process starts relatively late: applications typically open in April/May, interviews take place in June/July, and offers are made in June/July for a start date of November 1.
 Interested candidates should keep the Physics PhD programme webpage monitored closely during the application period.

 There are two types of PhD positions at UniTN: a) topic-specific positions funded by dedicated grants, and b) open positions funded by UniTN or INFN scholarships.
 I usually do not offer topic-specific positions, so interested candidates should apply for open positions.
 In the admission call, these are usually labelled “University of Trento” or “INFN” in the financer column.
 For INFN, the relevant choice in the possible reserved topic column is “Particle, astroparticle, nuclear, theoretical physics, related technologies and applications, including medical physics”.
 Each year there are typically between 6 and 9 such open positions in total.
 These are highly competitive, attract the strongest applicants (mostly theorists), and have very low success rates.
-Most previous PhD students of the Theoretical Gravitation and Cosmology group were funded by UniTN or INFN scholarships.
+Most previous PhD students of the Theoretical Gravitation and Cosmology Group were funded by UniTN or INFN scholarships.

 If you are nevertheless interested in working with me, this should be made very clear in the required statement of purpose (“lettera motivazionale”).
 The admission process is organized at the departmental level, and I generally have no direct role in admission decisions, except when serving on the admissions committee.
 As a result, unsolicited enquiry emails are generally of limited use.
 That said, if you are an extremely strong applicant with a genuine interest in working with me, it can help both me and your case if you write a short and focused email outlining your background and interests (see here for how not to do this).
 Due to the high volume of enquiries and the fact that I do have a life, lack of response should almost always be interpreted as lack of interest.
 For the reasons explained in the “General important information” section above, I take at most one new PhD student per year, but typically much fewer.

-In terms of background, PhD students working with me need to have exceptional preparation in cosmology (in particular cosmological perturbation theory, the CMB, and large-scale structure), be comfortable with Python (ideally C/C++ too), and not be afraid of tackling numerical calculations and simulations.
+In terms of background, PhD students working with me need to have exceptional preparation in cosmology (especially cosmological perturbation theory, the CMB, and large-scale structure), be comfortable with Python (ideally C/C++ too), and not be afraid of tackling numerical calculations and simulations.
 Work on black hole physics requires, in addition to the obvious strong familiarity with the subject, also experience with Mathematica.
 More generally, to thrive under my mentorship, PhD students must be extremely independent and self-driven.
 If this is not the case, working with me is unlikely to be a good experience (to say the least) for both of us.

 MSc students